active-logic/uta/Documentation/Tasks.md

 # Howl related tasks

+# Integration mode

+This is a flag that specifies what the Unity integration does.
+Why is this wanted?
+Initially I'm not going to do anything, I just want to look around.

 # Storing the library online

 Likely, the library is stored in a repository.
 A unity project used to edit and validate the library is stored in another Unity project.
 Let's start from here.